ivan-garcia-santamaria/oauth2-authz-code/README.md

 # Authn
 Create a new app with its client with grant type authorization code with redirect-url: http://localhost:8000/give/me/the/code.
 And config this values in the `.env` file.

+You can also decrypt the env.enc file as follows: `sops -d env.enc > .env`

 # Environment
 Create a `.env` file to set:
 ```